jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 - `zt`:    Re-centre screen with the cursor at the top
 - `zz`:    Re-centre screen with the cursor in the middle
 - `zb`:    Re-centre screen with the cursor at the bottom
+- `p`:     Paste after the cursor
+- `P`:     Paste before the cursor

+Visual mode:

+- `p`: Paste over selection and yank previous contents
+- `P`: Paste over selection without yanking previous contents
+  - This is especially useful when using something like `vi"` to select an entire string, for example.

 ## Window commands